heiswayi/heiswayi.nrird.com/_posts/2015/2015-10-16-manually-install-apache-php-mysql-composer-on-windows.md

 To test if it works, open the command prompt, type `composer`.

-You should get a nice ASCII-art logo and something this:
+You should get a nice ASCII-art logo like this:

 ```
 ______